kevin11h/Questions-for-Blockchain/README.md

 ## What problems are cryptocurrency exchanges facing in light of new regulation for internal compliance improvements?

-## How much marketing effects traffic for blockchain companies to be noticed?
+## How much marketing affects traffic for blockchain companies to be noticed?